 What is a Large at Starbucks?

 If you wish to order a big size, select the Venti option.

 Starbucks’ normal size is the Grande, which is about similar to a medium.
-Despite the fact that this is the most usually requested size, you should still tell your barista at the counter what size drink you want.
+Even though this is the most usually requested size, you should still tell your barista at the counter what size drink you want.

 What drinks come in Trenta size?

 The Trenta cup from Starbucks is 30oz and is available for certain cold drinks.
 Only a few drinks are available in a Starbucks Trenta cup, and here’s the list.

 - Iced Coffee

 The Trenta size is unavailable for drinks with more intricate recipes, such as espresso drinks, frappuccinos, iced tea lattes, iced matcha drinks, blended drinks, and nitro cold brew.
 A Venti cup is also not available for nitro cold brew.

 What size cup does a puppuccino come in?